 The use of charge injection for the XIS greatly affects the inferred change in CTI.
-Charge injection was not used from the beginning of the Suzaku mission through mid-2006; the rate of line energy change is roughly 2% per year during this time (see

-&lt;sup>2 See http://space.mit.edu/home/cgrant/gain for example plots of the gain change.

-Figure 7).
-The FI and BI devices, while not identical, appear very similar.
-The line energy evolution appears to be approximately linear with time.
+Charge injection was not used from the beginning of the Suzaku mission through mid-2006; the rate of line energy change is roughly 2.0% per year for the BI device and 1.9% per year for the FI device during this time (see Figure 7).
+The FI and BI devices, while not identical, appear very similar and the line energy evolution is approximately linear with time.
+Taking the lower limit for the line energy change in the frame store from Section 3.2, the upper limit of the line energy change in the imaging array is about 1.4% per year for the BI device and 1.3% per year for the FI device in the absence of charge injection.

-When charge injection is turned on, there are three notable changes.
+When charge injection was first turned on in 2006, there were three notable changes.
 The first is that the line energy is restored to nearly its original value, since the charge injection produces significant sacrificial charge which improves the measured CTI.
-The second is that the rate of change of line energy is shallower than without charge injection.
+The second is that the rate of change of line energy is shallower with charge injection than without.
 Finally, the improvement due to charge injection is larger for the FI CCD than for the BI device.
-The rate of line energy change is roughly 1.0% per year for the BI CCD and 0.4% per year for the FI CCD.
-After removing the gain change measured in Section 3.2, the rate of line energy change is roughly 0.4% per year for the BI CCD and 0.2% per year for the FI CCD.
+The rate of line energy change is roughly 1.0% per year for the BI CCD and 0.36% per year for the FI CCD.
+After removing the gain change measured in Section 3.2, the rate of line energy change is roughly 0.40% per year for the BI CCD and 0.16% per year for the FI CCD.

-The FI/BI difference is due to the fact that the amount of charge injected is higher for the FI CCD than for the BI CCD (Bautz et al. 2007).
-In particular, for the FI CCD the injected charge level is higher than the X-ray line energy of the calibration source and for the BI CCD is much lower than the line energy.
+The FI/BI difference in 2006 is due to the fact that the amount of charge injected is higher for the FI CCD than for the BI CCD (Bautz et al. 2007).
+In particular, for the FI CCD the injected charge level, 6 keV, is higher than the X-ray line energy of the calibration source and for the BI CCD the charge level, 2 keV, is much lower than the line energy.
 The amount of charge injection on the BI CCD is insufficient to provide the full potential mitigation.
-It should be noted that the amount of injected charge on the BI CCD was increased in mid-2011 and since that time the rate of line energy change of the BI CCD is nearly the same as the FI CCD (LaMarr et al. 2012).
-We have not included the recent data in this analysis.
+The amount of injected charge on the BI CCD was increased in mid-2011 to be equal to the FI CCD and since that time the rate of line energy change of the BI CCD is 0.34% per year, nearly the same as the FI CCD (LaMarr et al. 2012).
+After removing the gain change measured in Section 3.2, the rate of line energy change for the BI CCD with 6 keV charge injection is roughly 0.14% per year.